TimmiORG/ip-blacklist/README.md

 # ip-blacklist
 IPset Blacklist IPs

-this is a combined list of blacklists
+Containing the lists in url-list

+whitelist contains the list of IPs to removed from the blacklists blacklist is used to manually add IPs to the public lists